-To be perfectly honest, ever since our trip to the Sharon Playhouse a couple of weeks ago to see Little Shop of Horrors, I’ve been pining a little bit.
+To be perfectly honest, ever since our trip to the Sharon Playhouse a couple of weeks ago to see Little Shop of Horrors, we’ve been pining a little bit.
 It was that good.
 It’s the most magical little country playhouse you can imagine…and if you imagine a country playhouse equals small time productions, you’re mistaken.
-It’s discoveries like this that have Lora and I high-fiving that we ventured into Unlocking Connecticut together.
+It’s discoveries like this that have us high-fiving that we ventured into Unlocking Connecticut together.

 Before the show we had the pleasure of hanging out with John Simpkins, Sharon Playhouse Artistic Director; Matt Schmiedel, Theater Administrator; and the two leading actors in the show; Lauren Marcus playing Audrey, and Ryan Vona playing Seymour.
-Both Lora and I work in the theater world, but both in an administrative ship steering kind of way…getting up close and personal with the actors themselves…well, we had some questions!
+We both work in the theater world, but in an administrative ship steering kind of way…getting up close and personal with the actors themselves…well, we had some questions!

 We had to ask Lauren how the heck she learned her lines in one week.
 Yes, you read correctly.
 Lauren replaced the original lead that had to bow out due to a family emergency.
 Lauren explains that when you know you’re going to be on stage, you just do it; there’s no other option…plus, it helped that Little Shop of Horrors is her favorite show of all time.
 She remembers acting out certain scenes when she was five!